acornelissen/IDENTIDEM.design-MRF/README.md

 It requires the following hardwaren (for now), in addition to the Feather:

-- TFLuna/TFMini/TFMini Plus "LiDAR" sensor -> for measuring distance to subject
+- TFMini Plus "LiDAR" sensor -> for measuring distance to subject
 - 128x128 OLED I2C display at 0x3D -> for viewfinder HUD display
 - 124x32 OLED I2C display at 0x3C -> external display for displaying frame counter and some other info
 - BH1750 Lux Sensor -> for the lightmeter